tuckerweibell/recipe/src/components/EzTable/EzTable.md

 When interacting with large data sets that span multiple pages, managing the selection of records in order to perform an action in bulk can be a challenge.
 To simplify this experience, users are presented with a summary of their selection with options to select all records across all pages of the data set, or clear their current selection.

-The following additional properties are required when using selection and pagination features together:
+To enable this feature, the following additional properties are available when using selection and pagination features together:

 - `selection`
   - `onSelectAllClick` (required): an event that is fired when the "Select all" message is clicked.
   - `onSelectNoneClick` (required): an event that is fired when the "Clear selection" message is clicked.

+When offering pagination and selection, users should be offered either or both of the following options:

+- Selecting individual records on a single page of results
+- Selecting all records for the entire data-set

+Picking-and-choosing records across multiple pages of results is not supported.
+Instead, consider offering users the ability to find the subset of results they are interested in by using search or filters.

 ```jsx
 () => {